mfickett/dvc.org/public/static/docs/command-reference/gc.md

 7.4G    .dvc/cache/
 ```

-When you run `dvc gc` it removes all objects from cache that are not referenced
+When you run `dvc gc --workspace` it removes all objects from cache that are not
-in the <abbr>workspace</abbr> (by collecting hash values from the DVC-files):
+referenced in the <abbr>workspace</abbr> (by collecting hash values from the
+DVC-files):

 ```dvc
 $ dvc gc --workspace